Anne Beaufour

-Anne Beaufour is a French billionaire businesswoman.
+Anne Beaufour (born 1963) is a French billionaire businesswoman.
 She is a descendant of Henri Beaufour, founder of the Beaufour laboratories, ancestor of the French biopharmaceutical company Ipsen.

 Biography

 Born on August 8, 1963, in Neuilly-sur-Seine, Anne Beaufour is the daughter of Albert Beaufour, who died in 2000, and the granddaughter of Dr. Henri Beaufour, founder of the Ipsen group.

 She holds a degree in geology from the University of Paris-Sud.
 She married Michel Audibert in 1999.

 When Albert Beaufour died in 2000, the 76% of the capital held by the family was divided between the three brothers and sisters.
 One of the daughters, Véronique Beaufour, sold her share, representing 6% of the capital.
 Anne and her brother Henri Beaufour thus control 57% of the Ipsen group, and both sit on the Board of Directors of Ipsen and Mayroy, the Ipsen controlling holding company.
 Their share in Ipsen is still 52% in 2020.

 In 2020, her fortune is estimated between 2 and 3.2 billion euros by Forbes, Challenges and Capital, which makes her the 1990th fortune in the world according to Forbes and one of the most important French fortunes^{,}.